Step by Step: Adaptive Gradient Descent for Training L-Lipschitz Neural Networks: Introduction

-\paragraph{The Inductive Bias Encoded into Neural Networks by Gradient Descent} Substantial research has focused on the implicit biases induced by gradient descent during the empirical risk minimization in neural network architectures.
+Substantial research has focused on the implicit biases induced by GD during the ERM in neural network architectures.
 Progress has been made in explaining these biases by showing that sufficiently wide two-layer MLPs tend to converge toward cubic interpolating splines~\citep{jin2023implicit} and exhibit benign overfitting~\citep{pmlr-v178-shamir22a}.
-These properties of GD-trained networks are also reflected in the kernelized infinite-width limit for neural networks with randomized hidden layers~\citep{heiss2023implicit,mei2022generalization}, which themselves are currently well-understood~\citep{gonon2020risk,gonon2023approximation} surrogates for standard two-layer MLPs trained with GD.
-Indeed, it is known that there is a gap between the statistical behaviour of two-layer networks when only the final layer is trained when compared to two-layer neural networks trained using only a single GD step; the latter of which learns superior latent feature representations~\citep{ba2022high}.
+These properties of GD-trained networks are also reflected in the kernelized infinite-width limit for neural networks with randomized hidden layers~\citep{heiss2023implicit,mei2022generalization}, which themselves are well-understood surrogates for standard two-layer MLPs trained with GD~\citep{gonon2020risk,gonon2023approximation}.
+Indeed, it is known that there is a gap between the statistical behaviour of two-layer networks when only the final layer is trained when compared to two-layer neural networks trained using only a single GD step; the latter learns superior latent feature representations~\citep{ba2022high}.

-In the case of deeper networks (those with more than two layers), it has been shown that when activation functions are removed (i.e., identity activations), GD training leads deep unactivated MLPs to solve a principal component analysis (PCA) problem~\citep{arora2018a}.
+In the case of deep neural networks, it has been shown that GD leads MLPs with more than two layers and identity activations to solve a principal component analysis (PCA) problem~\citep{arora2018a}.
 Additionally, there is a large body of literature on the training dynamics of neural networks in the mean-field or infinite-width regime~\citep{pmlr-v195-abbe23a,pmlr-v119-golikov20a}.
-Other works examine the negative impact of overparameterization on GD convergence rates in the student-teacher setting~\cite{xu2023over}.
+Other works examine the negative impact of overparameterization on GD convergence rates in the student-teacher setting~\citep{xu2023over}.